UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 5. You'll see a list of the OpenStack projects within your organisation.
 There's a separate entry for each region a project is in.

-6. For the project/region to which you want to grant the user access, select the check box.
+6. Select the check box for the project and region to which you want to grant the user access.
     Deselect the check box to revoke access permissions.

     ![Check boxes for granting permissions to an OpenStack project in a certain region](images/ostack-portal-sso-permissions.png)